All Episodes

 Like I said, do you think it would have been better for that tribe that they encountered if all of them wouldn't have made it through the winter?

-For the tribe, yeah.
+For the tribe, yeah, for sure.

-I mean, they had clearly like they were all thriving there, they had like their whole community set up, they had their settlements, and like we kind of just came over and kicked them out of it.
+And like we kind of just came over and kicked them out of it.

-So, like, regardless of whether like they were dealing with issues with the weather too, or like any of the diseases or anything, they would have been better off without the pilgrims having come over.
+So like regardless of whether like they were dealing with issues with the weather too or like any of the diseases or anything, they would have been better off without the pilgrims having come over.

 So it would have been better if they all would have just froze.